 If you're on a budget like us but still want to drink wine with dinner when eating out, check if you can bring your own wine.

 Most Cape Town restaurants allow it for only a modest corkage fee of thirty to sixty rands.
-Some, like Hussar Grill, one of our favorite Cape Town restaurants, don’t charge anything at all.
+Some, like Hussar Grill, one of our favorite Cape Town restaurants, don't charge anything.

 ✗ Don't go anywhere without a warm layer

 The Mother City, as Cape Town is nicknamed, is a hormonal, temperamental beauty.
 No matter how pleasant her weather currently appears to be, never ever count in it staying that way because it changes fast and can differ enormously depending on which side of Table Mountain you're on.